 As time passed, my runs became longer and I ran further and further.
-I became interested in running half and full marathons, and have run twenty two races total (ranging from 5K’s to full marathons) since graduating from college in May 2013, but most since October 2015.
+I became interested in running half and full marathons, and have run over twenty five races, ranging from 5K’s to trail marathons, since graduating from college in May 2013, but most since October 2015.

 Medal rack #1

 Medal rack #3